drvid/djangopostgresfields/README.md

 The only example is currently an ArrayField of DateTimeRangeFields.

-Tested using Django 2.1.7, Python 3.6.7 and PostgreSQL 9.4.21 on Debian Jessie Linux 8.11 (with pyenv).
+Tested using Django 2.2, Python 3.6.7 and PostgreSQL 9.6 on Debian 9 (with pyenv).

 ## Usage